oliverstickel/oliverstickel.github.io/index.md

 ## Experience

 `2021-present`
 **Lab Manager at Bochum Makerspace**.
 RUB-Makerspace is a 2000sqm innovation space full of different tools, infrastructure and a team of 15 people.
-I'm responsible for two (sub-)labs (IT and plastic fabrication) and I'm involved in the general management of the space as well. *Ruhr-Universität Bochum*, Germany.
+I'm responsible for two (sub-)labs (IT and plastic fabrication) and involved in the general management of the space as well. *Ruhr-Universität Bochum*, Germany.

 `2019 - 2020`
 **Writer, researcher, consultant**.
 Book project "Handbuch Fab Labs" and consultation work for organizations interested in Maker-/innovation spaces. *Self-employed*, Germany.